 Even though it might save you up to 20% of the total repair charges, here’s why we do not consider this to be a smart idea when it comes to an effective repair or service visit to the mechanic.

-1. No warranty for the parts you bought
+1. No guarantee or warranty for the parts you bought

 To avoid getting sub-standard parts, it’s always better to let the experienced mechanic make the call for your car parts.